RutledgeGroupMIT/UEF/README.md

 * "Pressure control can't be used with fix nvt/uef" - Self-explanatory.
 * "Temperature control must be used with fix npt/uef" - Self-explanatory.
 * "Pressure control must be used with fix npt/uef" - Self-explanatory.

-## TODO
-*  Define new computes that will allow the user to create `dump custom` commands in the flow frame.
-*  Extend functionality to include all diagonalizeable flow fields